Bee00Bee/Machine_Learning/README.md

 # Machine Learning

 ### Introduction
 In this repository I bring nice discussion on machine learning models which are commonly used in this field.
 This repository will be updated every often to have more and new codes.
+However, there are some discussions here to explain the fundamental concepts.

 ### Available codes
 * Machine_Learning_Categories.ipynb